tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/preview-query.md

 * `name` (mandatory if `timeSeriesId` is not provided.
 Both `timeSeriesId` and `name` can be set.)
 * `searchSpan` clause (mandatory).
 * `filter` clause (optional – For filtering the rows using a predicate.
 Ex: `$event.Status.String = 'Good'`).
-* `projectedProperties` (optional – Only the list of properties to be retrieved using the query, if not specified all properties will be retrieved.).
+* `projectedProperties` (optional – Only the list of properties to be retrieved using the query, if not specified all properties will be retrieved.
+It is mandatory to set both "name" and "type").

 Payload examples: